oddbird/css-sandbox/src/scope/parent-selector.md

 has a specificity
-of the parent ID and child class together, while the scoped selector only has only the child class specificity:
+of the parent ID and child class together, while the scoped selector only has the child class specificity:

 ```css
 #parent {